-It’s the moment the barista says, “the person ahead of you paid for your coffee.”
-It’s the unexpected “I love your shoes,” from someone in the elevator.
-It’s telling a friend that you appreciate them, just because it’s true.
+It’s the moment the barista says, “The person ahead of you paid for your coffee.”
+It’s telling a friend that you appreciate them just because it’s true.
 It’s picking up the newspaper off the ground for your elderly neighbor.
 It’s a piece of candy left on your desk by a coworker.
-It’s letting someone go ahead of you in the checkout at the grocery store.
-Some say it’s “just the right thing to do,” or deduce these acts down to “being a decent human being.”
-And in a sense, it’s that simple.
-But to the person receiving them, random acts of kindness can mean the world.
+These actions may seem like “just the right thing to do,” but to the person receiving them, random acts of kindness can mean the world.

 What Are Random Acts of Kindness?

 By definition, a random act of kindness is simply that: a spontaneous, thoughtful gesture just for the sake of being kind.
-As anonymous acts of altruism, random acts of kindness speak to every person’s innate sense of humanity.
+Random acts of kindness speak to every person’s innate sense of humanity.

 No matter the gesture, random acts of kindness are:

 - Spontaneous: unplanned moments that can happen anywhere, at any time

 - Selfless: doing something for someone when there isn’t anything in it for you